frameworklori/lori-ccp-capability-constraint-protocol-public-/README.md

 | L3 | Refuse and redirect to safer alternatives |
 | L4 | Hard refuse high-risk enablement |

+Security Notice

+This repository is designed for transparency and research understanding.

+It is not a specification of enforcement boundaries.

+Attempting to reverse-engineer safety behavior from this repository will result in incomplete and misleading conclusions, as critical components are intentionally omitted or abstracted.

 ## Public Redaction Policy

 All public examples must be abstract and redacted.
 Use placeholders such as `[REDACTED_REQUEST]`, `[SENSITIVE_TARGET]`, and `[OPERATIONAL_DETAIL_REMOVED]`.